NoahJpg/Mr.-Roboger-s-Neighborhood/README.md

 Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11]

-Describe: myNeighbor()
+Describe:  console.Log(result + " -result");

-Test: "It should loop through numbers and output all numbers before into an array"
+Test: "It should check that the result is being pushed to the output array"
-Code: myNeighbor(11)
+Code:
-Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11]
+Expected Output: